joncampbell123/dosbox-x/INSTALL.md

 Or just "flatpak update" to update all Flatpak packages.

-Alternatively, if you use Fedora Linux you can also get the Fedora Copr package for DOSBox-X from:
+### SnapCraft
+You can find DOSBox-X on SnapCraft (https://snapcraft.io/dosbox-x), which maintains universal Linux packages for software including DOSBox-X.
+But please note the DOSBox-X Linux packages on this website are built and updated by SnapCraft instead of the DOSBox-X Team.

+### RPM Package
+RPM is a packaging format used by a variety of Linux distributions.
+The current DOSBox-X version is offered via Fedora Copr here:

 * [Fedora Copr DOSBox-X page](https://copr.fedorainfracloud.org/coprs/rob72/DOSBox-X/)

+This supports the current Fedora Linux versions, Red Hat Enterprise Linux (RHEL) 8 with EPEL and CentOS 8 with EPEL.

-Official RPM packages are not available for the current version 0.83.16, but they are available for some previous DOSBox-X versions.
+In addition, but this is not recommended, some RPM packages for older DOSBox-X version are available for CentOS in the DOSBox-X Github under Releases.
 Simply pick the RPM package(s) for the version you want to use for your Linux platform and install.
-On CentOS, RHEL or Fedora platforms, you can install a RPM package with a command line like this:
+On CentOS, RHEL or Fedora platforms, you can install an RPM package with a command line like this:

 ``sudo rpm -i <filename>.rpm``

 Where ``<filename>`` is the main file name of the RPM package you wish to install.
 You may want to use the debug build if you desire to do some debugging work when running DOSBox-X. If there are missing dependencies for the rpm command, such as libpng and fluid-soundfont, then you will need to install them first.
 However, RPM packages are not natively supported by Linux distributions such as Debian, Ubuntu, or Linux Mint (although the ``alien`` command may sometimes help).
 In such case you probably want to use the Flatpak package, which works independent of your Linux distribution.

-Moreover, you can find DOSBox-X on SnapCraft (https://snapcraft.io/dosbox-x), which maintains universal Linux packages for software including DOSBox-X. Please note the DOSBox-X Linux packages on this website are built and updated by SnapCraft instead of the DOSBox-X Team.
+### AUR Package
+DOSBox-X is packaged for archlinux (https://aur.archlinux.org/packages/dosbox-x/), and available in the standard arch repo.
+But please note that this package is not built or updated by the DOSBox-X team.

 ## macOS Packages (Portable)